 If there is one thing common to all of our trips, it's that we want to share the experience with others when we return home.
 Sometimes the only way to articulate even a smidgeon of the experience is through your photographs.
 It's hard to imagine more exciting places to take pictures than on one of our trips in the most spectacular places on the globe.
 So, how can you maximize your ability to share the experience?
 Read on!

 For those short on time, here's the quick list of recommended Point-n-Shoot cameras:

-- Sony DSC-RX100 II: This is the most pocketable camera that captures RAW files.
+- Sony DSC-RX100 III: This is the most pocketable camera that captures RAW files.

-- Fuji X20: Not as pocketable as the above camera, but the most robust build, with jaw dropping image quality for a camera of this size and price.
-The manual zoom and optical view finders are HUGE battery savers!
+- Fuji X30: Not as pocketable as the above camera, but the most robust build, with jaw dropping image quality for a camera of this size and price.
+The manual zoom is a huge battery saver in cold conditions!
 (My personal choice.)

 The Right Place.
 The Right Camera.